torvalds/linux/Documentation/virt/ne_overview.rst

 applications needs.

-The current supported architectures for the NE kernel driver, available in the upstream Linux kernel, are x86 and ARM64.
+The current supported architectures for the NE kernel driver, available in the upstream GNU/Linux kernel, are x86 and ARM64.

 The resources that are allocated for the enclave, such as memory and CPUs, are carved out of the primary VM.
 Each enclave is mapped to a process running in the